Centre of Advanced Studies on Contemporary China

-The Centre of Advanced Studies on Contemporary China (CASCC) is a research institute headquartered in Torino, Italy.
-It is incorporated as a private foundation, established by the University of Torino, the University of Eastern Piedmont, the Politecnico of Torino, the Italian Ministry of Foreign Affairs and several other public and private institutions.
+The Centre of Advanced Studies on Contemporary China (CASCC) is a research institute headquartered in Turin, Italy.
+It is incorporated as a private foundation, established by the University of Turin, the University of Eastern Piedmont, the Politecnico of Torino, the Italian Ministry of Foreign Affairs and several other public and private institutions.
 The CASCC has strong collaboration with the China-EU Law School.